dovito-dev/dovito-edu/replit.md

 - Tailwind CSS for utility-first styling
 - class-variance-authority (cva) for component variants
 - clsx and tailwind-merge for className composition
-- Google Fonts CDN for Inter and Space Grotesk fonts
+- Google Fonts CDN for Roboto font

 **Development Tools:**
 - Replit-specific plugins for development environment integration